Skip to content

 presto write-default-yaml default.yaml

-# Modify the yaml to set the desired smiles
+# Modify the yaml to set the desired input_type and molecule input(s)

 presto train-from-yaml default.yaml